Eating Duck When Pregnant – Is It Safe?

 - Take a large roasting tin, line it with foil, and place an oiled metal rack over the top.

-- Now take the dressed duck and, with the help of a fork, prick all over.
+- Now take the dressed duck and, with a fork, prick it all over.
 Put it in the fridge uncovered for 2 hours.

-- Mix five-spice Sichuan peppercorns, cinnamon, and salt and make powder out of it.
+- Mix five-spice Sichuan peppercorns, cinnamon, and salt, then make a powder.

 - Now rub this powder mix all over the duck, inside and out.